acckkiie/bulletbill/README.md

 ## About

-This is the program for setting them automatically for OSX.
+This is the program for doing automatically for OSX.
 - Install commands
 - Install applications
-- Setting shell
+- Install dotfiles

 ## Environment
 - OSX